iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 index and the variable identified by ``value`` to the child's value.
 Either ``key`` or ``value`` may be ``undef``, in which case no assignment is made.
-For a list resource ``key`` is the child's numeric index; for an dict resource, the string value of the key itself.
+For a list resource ``key`` is the child's numeric index; for a dict resource, the string value of the key itself.
 An example of using ``first`` with a list:

 ::